StefanJelner/risland.js/README.md

 ## <a name="cons"></a> Cons

 - It is not a fully featured component library.
 This means sub components or nested islands are not possible.
 (Technically speaking it might be possible in some way, but the library is not intended to be used that way.)
 If you need features like this, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
-- Usually everything is written in one [squirrelly](https://github.com/squirrellyjs/squirrelly) template.
+- Usually everything is written in one [squirrelly](https://github.com/squirrellyjs/squirrelly) template (although partials are possible, but excessive use is not recommended).
 If you find yourself writing thousands of lines of template code, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - If you want to do complex and sophisticated stuff and you find yourself writing thousands of lines of code, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - If you find yourself using several instances of RIsland on one page, which intercommunicate with [RxJS](https://github.com/ReactiveX/rxjs) or [Redux](https://github.com/reduxjs/redux) stores, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - This library only takes care of templating, event handling, state management, rendering and throttling.
 If you need something like routing, error and HTTP interceptors, dependency injection, - or to summarize: a fully featured SPA (single page appliaction) - you might want to use other libraries, like f.ex.
 [Angular](https://github.com/angular/angular), [Vue](https://github.com/vuejs), [React](https://github.com/facebook/react) (with [Inversify](https://github.com/inversify/InversifyJS)).